Nexus-Mods/NexusMods.App/docs/decisions/backend/0010-basic-advanced-installer-suggestions.md

 ## Acquiring `IModInstallDestination`(s) During Deploy Step (a.k.a. `GetModsAsync`)

-Extend the `IGame` interface to expose a property which returns `IModInstallDestination`(s) for the game's most common directories.
+Extend the `GameInstallation` abstract class to expose a property which returns `IModInstallDestination`(s) for the game's most common directories.
+To do this, we will add an abstract method into `AGame`, to accompany the existing `GetLocations()` method.

 This property is populated with the following elements:
 - All `GamePath` entries (i.e. Game folder, Save folder, Config folder, etc.)